Pennsylvania Department of Health

 A review of the facility's staffing levels revealed that on the following dates the facility failed to provide minimum nurse staffing of 3.2 hours of general nursing care to each resident:

-An interview with the Nursing Home Administrator on June 9, 2025, at 4:00 PM confirmed the facility failed to consistently provide minimum general nursing care hours to each resident daily.
+An interview was conducted with the Nursing Home Administrator January 10, 2026, at 12:00 PM to review the above findings related to the facility's failure to consistently provide minimum general nursing care hours to each resident daily.

 Back to County Map